gnijuohz/leetcode-suggested-reading/README.md

 1. preprocess titles of leetcode problems when needed.
 2. add a short description from the problems and articles to improve the accuracy.
 3. improve the efficiency of the script.

+## Try My App!

+If you want to read articles on geeksforgeeks on iOS device, try [GeeksforGeeks Reader](https://itunes.apple.com/us/app/geeksforgeeks-reader-read/id991254978?mt=8).
+It optimized the articles for reading on iOS devices and has a powerful search capability.